-Enter allocation factors that weight the expense portion allocated to each crop on a per acre basis.
+Enter allocation factors that weigh the expense portion allocated to each crop on a per acre basis.

 Toggle to view in Dollars (\$).
 Entries must be made as allocation factors.
+If you see references to percents versus allocation factors you do not have a uniform benchmarking setup file installed.
+See Section VIII: FINPACK Benchmark Setup File Installation for more information.

-Default Allocation - This allocation will be used for any expense that has no entry below.
-The Standard Allocations will automatically appear when the crop is selected.
-Adjustments can be made to any individual line, however.
+Default Allocation - The Standard Allocations will automatically appear when a crop is selected, but adjustments can be made to any individual expense line if warranted.